mgkrauser/temp1/README.md

 temp1
 =====
-I will not reads you
+I will not writes you